johnwanjema/passwordlocker/README.md

 ## Prerequisites

 A terminal that is python enabled.
-Run the run.py file on the terminal to run the app
+To make the program now executable we go to the terminal and type

+$ chmod +x run.py

+Now we can open the program with

+$ ./run.py

 ## Technologies Used